-The BuckID office is located on the third floor of the Ohio Union, 3040 Ohio Union, 1739 North High St, Columbus, Ohio 43210.
-For additional information please visit the BuckID site or contact the office directly at 614-292-0400 or email@example.com.
+The Columbus campus BuckID office is located on the third floor of the Ohio Union, 3040 Ohio Union, 1739 North High St, Columbus, Ohio 43210.
+For information on regional campus BuckID offices, visit the BuckID website.

-Participants looking for basic computing skills may want to consider CSE 1110 - Introduction to Computing Technology offered by the Department of Computer Science and Engineering.
+Participants looking for basic computing skills may want to consider CSE 1110 - Introduction to Computing Technology offered by the Department of Computer Science and Engineering on the Columbus campus.
 The course provides general information on personal computer software and fundamental computer literacy.

-Resources for those looking for community based non-academic trainings can be found below:
+Resources for those looking for community based non-academic trainings include:

 - Introduction to Microsoft Office 2013 by Harrisburg Community College - an iTunes U Course

 Departments are often referenced by their abbreviations rather than their full name.
-Check out the full list of department name abbreviations.
+View the full list of department name abbreviations.

-Disability Services at Ohio State offers accessibility resources to Program 60 participants.
-To receive access to resources, you must register or contact Disability Services at 614-292-3307 or via email at firstname.lastname@example.org.
+Disability Services at Ohio State offers accessibility resources to Program 60 participants at the Columbus campus.
+To receive access to resources, you must register or contact Disability Services at 614-292-3307 or via email at email@example.com.